-A little over a year ago, I was just heading home from St John’s, Nova Scotia, my last stop of a month travelling coast-to-coast across Canada after finishing my year abroad.
+A little over a year ago, I was just heading home from St John’s, Newfoundland, my last stop of a month travelling coast-to-coast across Canada after finishing my year abroad.
 Now I’ve just received my results from my third year, I have time to reflect again on my year abroad and the following year.
 Here are a few bits of advice to anyone heading out on a year abroad this year, and those now returning.

 Before you go:

 Try and save up as much money as possible.
 I worked through my first year and the summer to save.
 It won’t be fun but having spending money when you’re there is well worth it!
 Also, make sure you apply for the right funding and check if you’re eligible for any extra sponsorships or flight refunds to save yourself some money.